neo4j/docker-neo4j/DEVELOPMENT.md

 ```

 ### If building an image from your local Neo4j repository

+This isn't recommended since you will need to package your Neo4j tar with the browser so that neo4j will be responsive on 7474 and 7687.

 1. Clone the Neo4j github repository and checkout the branch you want.
 3. Run `mvn install` plus whatever maven build flags you like.
 This should install the latest neo4j jars into the maven cache.